 Thinking about selling your home?
 Getting your home ready before putting it on the market is critical for a successful sale.
 And knowing how to do it right can mean the difference between getting the best price possible or leaving money on the table, between selling your home quickly or letting it languish on the market for months.
-This first step of eight tactics is crucial when preparing a house for a successful sale.
+This first step is crucial when preparing a house for a successful sale.
 These four home seller tips will guide you through the process.

 Buyers love space, and the best way to make your home look as spacious as possible is to remove excess possessions.
 The excess should be anything you don’t absolutely need to function on a day-to-day basis while your home is on the market — perhaps half or more of your belongings, unless you’re already a minimalist.

 In addition to making your home more pleasing to potential buyers, decluttering will leave you with fewer objects to move and possibly some extra cash, should you have anything to sell.
 Donate, recycle, or toss anything that’s not worth your trouble to sell.
 Then put what’s left — the stuff you want to keep but can do without for a while — in a portable storage unit.
 It can be stored off site and then easily moved to your new home without unpacking and repacking the contents like you’d have to do with a traditional storage unit.
-Decluttering also means you will have less packing to do after your home sells and it will be easier to do the other tasks required to get your home in top condition.
+Decluttering also means you will have less packing to do after your home sells and it will be easier to accomplish other tasks required to get your home in top condition.

 As part of the decluttering process, you should also depersonalize your home.
 Put away family photos, pet photos, kids’ artwork, and anything else that might make it hard for potential buyers to envision the home as theirs.